redstar-programmer/upscaler/README/README.en.md

  > 4. changed the way to use realesrgan models
  > -> Copy the new model file (*.param) to the models folder in the realesrgan installation folder and you can use it.
  > 5. display width, height information and estimated upscale size of the last file of the target image to work with
- > 6. Write code to migrate config.ini file
+ > 6. write code to migrate config.ini file
  > 7. change FFMPEG decomposition image AAC -> FLAC
  > 8. other bug fixes